 - Support robust funding for the Department of Treasury’s CDFI Fund, including Financial Assistance Grants (Healthy Foods Financing Initiative and Disability Grants) and the Bond Guarantee Program

-- Advance education and early child care priorities through funding for the Department of Education’s Credit Enhancement Program and by establishing a new source of federal funding for high-quality child care facilities
+- Improve our nation’s early childhood, elementary and secondary education system by fully funding the Department of Education’s Credit Enhancement Program and establishing a new source of federal funding for high-quality child care facilities

 - Expand resources for affordable housing and community development programs, including the Low Income Housing Tax Credit, Capital Magnet Fund, and key HUD Programs

-- Ensure that the Community Reinvestment Act continues to support robust investment in affordable housing and community development programs
+- Ensure that the Community Reinvestment Act continues to support robust and innovative investment in affordable housing and community development programs nationwide

-- Ensure that investments in the new Opportunity Zones tax incentive have a positive impact and are accountable to low-income communities and individuals.
+- Ensure that the Opportunity Zones tax incentive has maximum impact and accountability to low-income communities and individuals.